Requirements

 BSB discovers plugins by scanning the src/plugins/ directory.
 Each plugin must:

-• Be in a folder named service-*, events-*, logging-*, config-*, or metrics-*
+• Be in a folder named service-*, events-*, observable-*, or config-*

 • Export a Plugin class that extends the appropriate base class